-Each student's family and economic situation is recognized as unique, and every Federal financial aid application is examined on an individual basis.
+Each student's family and economic situation is recognized as unique, and every federal financial aid application is examined on an individual basis.
 The total dollar amount of financial aid requested by UCM's students, however, always exceeds the amount of assistance available.
 Therefore, it is very important for each applicant to:

-• Submit the Free Application for Federal Student Aid on time (by April 1 each year), using http://www.fafsa.ed.gov.
+• Submit the Free Application for Federal Student Aid on time (by April 1 each year), using www.fafsa.ed.gov.

-• Comply with all financial aid instructions, procedures, and requests for information and documents.
+- Comply with all financial aid instructions, procedures, and requests for information and documents. - Enroll each semester at least half-time (four or more graduate credit hours). - Contact UCM's Student Financial Services with any questions or concerns you may have:

-- Enroll each semester at least half-time (four or more graduate credit hours). - Contact UCM's Office of Student Financial Assistance with any questions or concerns you may have: In person - Administration 104, Telephone (660) 543-4040, Fax (660) 543-8080, email finaid@ucmo.edu.
+In person: Ward Edwards Building 1100, Telephone: 660-543-4983, Fax: 660-543-8080 email: finaid@ucmo.edu.

-Federal financial assistance can be used to help pay direct educational expenses, such as fees, books and supplies, and residence hall charges, as well as variable living costs, such as offcampus housing, food, transportation, child care, and other personal costs related to attending UCM.
-Although the responsibility for meeting educational and living costs lies primarily with the student, financial aid from one or more of the following Federal programs can be awarded to supplement a student's ability to pay his/her total expenses.
+Federal financial assistance can be used to help pay direct educational expenses, such as fees, books and supplies, and residence hall charges, as well as variable living costs, such as off-campus housing, food, transportation, child care, and other personal costs related to attending UCM.
+Although the responsibility for meeting educational and living costs lies primarily with the student, financial aid from one or more of the following federal programs can be awarded to supplement a student's ability to pay his/her total expenses.